ajsharma/sandbox/README.md

 1. Run `vagrant ssh` to connect to the VM box
 1. Once connected, the synced folder for your rails app can be found in the `/vagrant` _and_ in `/my_application_name`

+### Testing Successful Setup
+1. Run `rvm list gemsets` and you should see the installed rubies as well as a gemset for your application.
+1. Run `nodejs -v` and you should see a node install greater than 0.10
+1. Run `npm -v` and you should see a node install greater than 1.4

 ### Start with Rails

 Run inside the VM